Federated Prompting and Chain-of-Thought Reasoning for Improving LLMs Answering: Experiment

 We evaluate our proposed \textbf{Fed-SP-SC} and \textbf{Fed-DP-CoT} methods on benchmark datasets with simulated user scenarios such that SP- and DP-questions are retrieved to improve over standalone question answering.

-We compare our methods with \emph{Zero-Shot-CoT}~\cite{brown2020language} which refers to adding \emph{``Let's think step by step.''} to a standalone question as a composite prompt as ``[Q] Let's think step by step.''
+We compare our methods with \emph{Zero-Shot-CoT}~\cite{brown2020language}, which refers to adding \emph{``Let's think step by step.''} to prompt as a composite prompt, such as ``[Question] A:Let's think step by step.''